hyper-expanse/npm-deploy-git-tag/README.md

 **[--skip-token]**

-Allows you to publish an npm package without requiring you to set an `NPM_TOKEN` environment variable ontaining your npm authentication token.
+Allows you to publish an npm package without requiring you to set an `NPM_TOKEN` environment variable containing your npm authentication token.

 ```bash
 $(yarn bin)/npm-publish-git-tag --skip-token